wso2/docs-security/en/docs/security-reporting/reward-and-acknowledgement-program/index.md

 * Rewards are granted only to the **first** person to responsibly disclose a previously unknown issue.
 * WSO2 issues a first response within seven days.
 A fix may take up to 90 days depending on severity, with additional time required to announce the fix to customers and the community across all affected product versions.
 * Public posts that violate responsible disclosure, or that reflect negatively on the programme or the WSO2 brand, disqualify the reporter from reward consideration.
-* All security testing must be carried out against a standalone WSO2 product running locally or a deployment owned by the reporter.
+* Security testing must be carried out against a self-hosted WSO2 product running on infrastructure you control, or a deployment owned by you.
+Active exploitation against WSO2 cloud services — including denial-of-service or resource-exhaustion testing, even within your own tenant — is not permitted, because the impact extends to shared infrastructure.
+Where possible, reproduce a cloud-service finding against the self-managed equivalent product before reporting.
 * All communications about a report must use the channels documented in [Report Security Issues]({{#base_path#}}/security-reporting/report-security-issues/).
 * The decision to issue a reward and to provide credit is at WSO2's discretion.